catasto-open/catasto-api/README.md

 # Catasto API

-This repository contains the source code for the GeoRoma catasto API, which is written in Python using the FastAPI framework.
-The API is designed to generate cadastral documents, such as visure, and depends on the Catasto Postgres database available [here](https://github.com/catasto-open/catasto-db/tree/develop) and on the GeoRoma OpenAM server.
+This repository contains the source code for the catasto API, which is written in Python using the FastAPI framework.
+The API is designed to generate cadastral documents, such as visure, and depends on the Catasto Postgres database available [here](https://github.com/catasto-open/catasto-db/tree/develop) and on an OpenAM server.

 ## Requirements
 - catasto-db